aeonSolutions/AeonLabs-Android-Floating-Action-Button-Menu-Drag/README.md

 ### Features
-- Moveveable on touch and hoold of the Menu button
+- Moveveable on touch and hold of the Menu button

 - Ripple effect on Android Lollipop devices
 - Option to set custom **normal**/**pressed**/**ripple** colors